django-hurricane/django-hurricane/website/basic-app.md

 import logging

 def example_check_main_engine(app_configs=None, **kwargs):
-    '''
+    """
-    Check for existance of the main engine in the database
+    Check for existence of the "Main engine" component in the database
-    '''
+    """

     # your check logic here
     errors = []
-    logging.info("Our check actully works!")
+    logging.info("Our check actually works!")
     # we need to wrap all sync calls to the database into a sync_to_async wrapper for hurricane to use it in async way
-    if not sync_to_async(Component.objects.filter(title="Main engine").exists):
+    if not sync_to_async(Component.objects.filter(title="Main engine").exists()):
         errors.append(
             Error(
                 'an error',